-Many with arthritis claim to experience more arthritis-related pain on colder, wet days than on warmer, dry days.
-You or a relative in your family may be heard saying “My shoulder is achy.
-Rain’s coming soon.”
-Is this an “old wives tale” or does damp, cold weather really affect Arthritis?
+When its cold outside, many with arthritis believe to experience more arthritis-related joint pain.
+You or a family member may be heard saying “this cold weather is really making my joints ache” Is this an “old wives tale” or does cold weather really affect Arthritis?

 How we react to cold weather

 When it is cold outside, people tend to be more guarded.
 We clench up our fists and arms, we hunker down in our seats, burrow into our coats and generally, tighten up our bodies to shield ourselves from the elements.
 These defensive postures can cause more joint pain and stiffness.

 But more importantly, people tend to exercise less in the colder months.
 Sometimes a lot less.
 It’s well-known that exercise eases the pain associated with arthritis.
 It increases flexibility, eases our joints, makes us stronger and improves our overall health.
 When it’s cold or wet out, we tend to make exercise less of a priority, often ignoring it altogether.
 Shorter daylight hours in the winter months also limits outside exercise time.